skovsboll/suburb/README.md

 ### The developer friendly build graph

+If you want fast and predictable builds, you need a proper build graph.

+One that knows inputs and outputs to proper cache builds.

+You don't need a complicated build tool that locks you in and symlinks your files all over the place.

-A build tool that connects other build tools with a real build graph.
+You need a build tool that simply connects your build tools with a graph.

-Unlike many other build tools, Suburb does not try to lock you in.
-It lets you work using the tools that you love.
-Think of it as a build graph that connects other build tools and applies caching and (#dynamic-discovery)[dynamic discovery].
+You need

+Suburb

 ### A taste of Suburb

 Build definitions live in files called `subu.rb`.
 In this one, two output files are declared.
-They are connected through the `using:` named argument.
+They are connected through the `using:` argument.

 `subu.rb`: (&larr; the build definition file)